Course joining instructions

 When you arrive, make your way to reception.
 The receptionist will direct you to the training room (usually A2.11 unless informed otherwise).
 Classroom A2.11 can be found at the top of the stairs, along the corridor and on your right.
-Students will be shown to their seat and allocated a partner to reduce the likelihood of any social distancing issues.

 The course will commence at 10.00 with an introduction and practical demonstrations of various joint mobilisation techniques, beginning at the ankle and working up the body.
 Students will each have the opportunity to practice the techniques demonstrated on each other after each demonstration.

 There will be a 10 minute break in the morning and afternoon with a 45 minute lunch break at 13.00.

 The afternoon session will include the remainder of the passive joint mobilisation demonstrations and practice followed by an active mobilisation session where students will learn being techniques applicable to a clinical scenario.
 These techniques are designed to be used as prescriptive mobilisations for clients in their own time.